-Have you or your loved one become a victim of nursing home abuse in Chicago?
+Have you or a loved one become a victim of nursing home abuse?

 If you have a loved one who has been abused, neglected, or injured at a nursing home facility, GWC Injury Lawyers can pursue those negligent nursing homes to make sure they are held accountable.

 GWC’s Chicago nursing home abuse lawyers have successfully recovered more than $2 BILLION in compensation for our clients, and we will fight to get you the justice that you deserve.